 Don't pay too much attention to which Legends the pros use, or which characters have the highest win rates.
 Apex Legends is a wonderfully well-balanced game nowadays.
 Try out every character you can, learn their abilities.
-Unassuming Legends such as Loba and Rampart have become my favourites over time because my teammates and I have learnt how to make the most of their powerful and not-so-well-understood abilities.
-And I'm sure the same is true of other less-used Legends such as Mirage and Revenant.
+Unassuming Legends such as Loba and Rampart have become two of my favourites over time because my teammates and I have learnt how to make the most of their powerful and not-so-well-understood abilities.
+And the same is true of other less-used Legends such as Mirage and Fuse.

 The best equipment for different situations